RISHIKESHAVAN/algorithms/Notes.md

 If you search your entire network, you'll follow each edge.
 So the running time is at least *O(number of edges)*.
 You also keep a queue of every person to search.
 Adding one person to the queue takes constant time: *O(1)*.
 Doing this for every person will take *O(number of people)* total.

 Breadth-first search takes O(number of people + number of edges), and it’s more commonly written as *O(V+E)* (V for number of vertices, E for number of edges).

+## Djikstra's algorithm

+Shortest path is the one with the smallest number of segments.
+But the shortest path is not necessarily the *fastest* path.
+In Dijkstra’s algorithm, you assign a number or weight to each segment.
+Then Dijkstra’s algorithm finds the path with the smallest total weight, which eventually results in the fastest path.

+Dijkstra’s algorithm has four steps:
+1. Find the cheapest node.
+This is the node you can get to in the least amount of time.
+2. Check whether there’s a cheaper path to the neighbors of this node.
+If so, update their costs.
+3. Repeat until you’ve done this for every node in the graph.
+4. Calculate the final path.

+Dijkstra’s algorithm only works with **directed acyclic graphs**, called DAGs for short.
+Because, if its undirected, then it means that both nodes point to each other.
+That’s a cycle!

+Djikstra's algorithm **cannot** be used if there are negative-weight edges.
+Negative-weight edges break the algorithm.
+If you want to find the shortest path in a graph that has negative-weight edges, you can use an algorithm called the *Bellman-Ford algorithm*.

+*Note: Do not follow the cycles.
+They will only add up to more weights.*

 ## Extras